The 2012 edition of The Diversity Project was held at the Indonesian Biodiversity Research Center in Bali, Indonesia.

 Comments on The Diversity Project: “The mentoring I received as a Diversity Project intern was invaluable.
 The mentors are leaders and experts in their field.
 They are dedicated to helping the interns pursue their goals—supporting them far after the program ends.
 This experience was a once in a lifetime opportunity to participate in an international scientific project, work abroad in a structured program, and to gain skills in scientific methods and project design.
 I gained experience in the laboratory and the field that helped me become more competitive both for graduate study and the job market.”

 Where is he now?
 Chloe is currently a Lab Tech in Dr. Paul Barber’s lab at UCLA.
-She will be a Peer Mentor for The Diversity Project 2016 in Mo’orea, French Polynesia.
+She served a a Peer Mentor for The Diversity Project in 2016.

 Name: Danielle Macedo